Thursday, July 18, 2013

 The last evening some of us went to a puppet show, because it was highly touted as one of the cultural things of this country.
 It was an overpriced meal which was attended by gullible tourists and the stupid part was that they did the show right when they served the food, so it was difficult to pay attention to the performance.
 The music was provided by a live band, and that was fairly discordant also.

-If you ever go to this country, give this event a pass.
 The morning we left Bagan, we were picked up by horse carts, which is a traditional means of travel in these parts.
 This is what one looked like:

 There was room for one person on the seat with the driver, and then the other person (or persons) had to sit in the back.
 This is Jane & Michael in theirs: